 A clean data layer plus AI summarisation fixes this in weeks.
 Suddenly leadership knows what is actually happening, and decisions get made on real signal instead of last quarter's vibes.

-The biggest opportunity in most businesses is not "deploy AI" — it is finally seeing your operation clearly.
+The biggest opportunity in most businesses is not "deploy AI."
+It is finally seeing your operation clearly.
 The audit forces that visibility.
 Whatever you do next, the map matters.

 What you walk away with